snowplow/snowplowanalytics.com/_posts/2018-08-01-snowplow-indicative-relay-released/index.md

 ![indicative fields][indicative-fields-img]

+<-- TO HERE, ALL THIS SHOULD MIGRATE INTO THE WIKI PER https://github.com/snowplow-incubator/snowplow-indicative-relay/issues/6

 <h2 id="setup">3.
 Requirements and setup</h2>

-To simplify the process of deploying the function, Snowplow Analytics provides its jar file through [Hosted assets][hosted-assets] on AWS S3.
+To simplify the process of deploying the Snowplow Indicative Relay function, Snowplow Analytics provides its jar file through [Hosted assets][hosted-assets] on AWS S3.

 Detailed setup instructions are provided on the project's [GitHub page][github-page].

+THIS SECTION TO BE UPDATED FOLLOWING https://github.com/snowplow-incubator/snowplow-indicative-relay/issues/5

+ONCE YOU HAVE SETUP, HOW DO YOU KNOW IT IS WORKING?

+YOU ARE MISSING AN EXAMPLE OF USING THE DATA IN INDICATIVE.

 <h2 id="help">4.
 Getting help</h2>

 If you have questions or run into any problems, please visit [our Discourse forum][discourse].

-In case you spot any bugs, please report them through [GitHub issues][github-issues].
+And if you spot any bugs, please report them through [GitHub issues][github-issues].

 [aws-lambda]: https://aws.amazon.com/lambda/
 [indicative]: https://www.indicative.com/